Aggregation of financial markets: Introduction

+To describe the aggregation mechanism, we make strong assumptions.
+We only consider stationary markets in equilibrium and assume that the market participants are transparent and isolated.
+Isolated means that the traders have no access to a market before interacting, and therefore cannot change their initial portfolio before aggregation.
+Transparent means that the traders communicate their intentions via limit orders to the public.
+Under this assumption, the arbitrage-mediated aggregation is Pareto-optimal: After aggregation, no trader can improve her utility without decreasing another trader's utility. \\

+Transparency is obviously not satisfied in real financial markets.
+In reality, traders are non-transparent as there is no need to reveal their motives.
+For example, iceberg, fill-or-kill, and immediate-or-cancel orders are not fully visible to the public and can be used to hide intentions.
+There is even a game-theoretic incentive not to act transparent.
+If a trader wants to increase her utility more than it would be possible by transparent aggregation, she needs to hide her information.
+As an analogy, if a player wants to win in a highly competitive card game, she will not show her hand to her opponents.
+As a consequence, the financial market will never be transparent.
+We will briefly discuss some further aspects of the non-transparent case in Appendix~\ref{sec:hidden_markets}. \\

-Inspired by smart routing, the presented aggregation mechanism is simple and straightforward (see Section~\ref{sec:aggregate_markets}).
-Aggregation takes place on the level of limit order books and relies on the following observations: \begin{itemize} \item Utility functions are characterized up to a monotone transformation by their indifference curves.
-Therefore, it suffices to describe the present indifference curve of the aggregated market (see Section~\ref{s_isoutils}). \item Every participant of a market, i.e., trader, is described via a utility function that encodes the preferences for different portfolios and characterizes the possible trades with that trader (see Section~\ref{s_markets}).
-More precisely, the indifference curves of the trader's utility function characterize all possible trades with her.
-We call indifference curves \emph{iso-utils} because the utility of the trader's portfolio is constant on these curves. \item Iso-utils are in one-to-one correspondence to limit order book states (see Section~\ref{s_isoutil_LOB}). \item On the level of limit order books aggregation is straightforward: the limit orders of the individual traders are combined into one joint limit order book. \end{itemize}
+Let us sketch the main idea of the aggregation mechanism.
+Aggregation takes place on the level of (hypothetical) limit order books and relies on the following observations: \begin{itemize} \item Utility functions are characterized up to a monotone transformation by their indifference curves.
+Therefore, it suffices to describe the indifference curve of the aggregated market (see Section~\ref{s_isoutils}). \item Each participant in a market (trader) is described via a utility function that encodes the trader's preferences for different portfolios.
+It also characterizes all possible trades with the trader via the utility function's indifference curves (see Section~\ref{s_markets}).
+We call utility indifference curves \emph{iso-utils} because the utility of the trader's portfolio is constant on these curves. \item It turns out that iso-utils are in one-to-one correspondence to hypothetical limit order book states (see Section~\ref{s_isoutil_LOB}). \item On the level of limit order books, aggregation is straightforward: the limit orders of the individual traders are combined into one joint book. \end{itemize}